 Our attorneys work hard to get you the maximum compensation

-You can rest assured that your attorney with Johnson & Groninger PLLC will provide skilled, aggressive representation.
+You can rest assured that your Durham product liability lawyer with Johnson & Groninger PLLC will provide skilled, aggressive representation.
 We’ll do everything we can to hold accountable everyone who contributed to your injury.

 The last thing anyone expects is to suffer a severe injury from a product they grabbed off of a store shelf.
 But they happen much more often than you might think.
 A toaster, for example, could catch fire due to a defect, causing severe burns.